Biddlestombe History, Family Crest & Coats of Arms

 The surname Biddlestombe was first found in Somerset, where John le Bedal, was recorded 1 Edward III (during the first year of the reign of Edward III) in Kirby's Quest.
 The Hundredorum Rolls of 1273 list Geoffrey le Bedel in Kent, Martin le Bedel in Norfolk and Walter Bidellus in Lincolnshire.

-Important Dates for the Biddlestombe family
+Early History of the Biddlestombe family

 This web page shows only a small excerpt of our Biddlestombe research.
 Another 157 words (11 lines of text) covering the years 1400, 1615, 1652, 1615, 1662, 1750, 1778, 1738, 1779, 1774, 1775, 1786, 1844, 1745 and 1821 are included under the topic Early Biddlestombe History in all our PDF Extended History products and printed products wherever possible.